anshpangoria92748/WIG-UAV-Ground-Effect-Research/README.md

-WIG-UAV Ground-Effect Research — Ansh Pangoria
+✈️ WIG-UAV Ground-Effect Research

-This repository contains the complete research portfolio for my work on Wing-in-Ground (WIG) Effect UAVs.
-It includes my poster, preprint, CAD model views, CFD results, experimental data, and final report.
-Everything is organized so it can be shared easily with professors, researchers, and admissions committees.

-Contents of this repository
-Poster — final poster and preview image
-Preprint — manuscript draft version
-CAD-Views — 3D model files and rendered views CFD-Results — simulation data and plots Experimental-Data — test logs and photos Final-Year-Report — complete final report PDF
-How to use this repository
-View the poster to get a quick visual summary
-Read the preprint for the full research description Download the CAD model for analysis
-Check the CFD plots for aero performance
-Review experimental logs for test results

-Contact
 Ansh Pangoria

-anshpangoria92748@gmail.com
+📘 Project Overview

+This repository contains my complete research portfolio for a Wing-in-Ground (WIG) Effect UAV, developed as part of my final-year engineering project.
+It includes:
+Research Poster
+Preprint (manuscript draft)
+CAD model images
+CFD simulation results
+Experimental data (prototype build)
+Final year report

+Everything is organized cleanly so it can be shared with professors, researchers, and admissions committees.

+📄 1.
+Poster

+The research poster provides a visual summary of the concept, CFD analysis, and prototype.
+👉 View Poster PDF
+👉 Preview Image

+📝 2.
+Preprint Draft
+This is the manuscript-style report explaining the motivation, methodology, CAD modelling, simulation setup, and results.

+👉 Download Preprint PDF
+🛠️ 3.
+CAD Model Views

+The UAV was modeled using 3D CAD tools.
+High-quality renders and drawings are included.
+👉 Open CAD-Views Folder

+Contents include:
+Top view
+Front view
+Isometric view
+Bottom view
+Line drawing
+Frame structure illustration

+🌬️ 4.
+CFD Simulation Results

+CFD analysis was performed to study:
+Pressure distribution
+Velocity streamlines
+Turbulence & stability
+Temperature contours
+Solver convergence plot

+👉 Open CFD-Results Folder

+🧪 5.
+Experimental Data
+Images from the prototype construction and assembly process.

+👉 Open Experimental-Data Folder

+📚 6.
+Final Year Report

+Complete project documentation including objectives, methodology, analysis, and conclusions.

+👉 Download Final Report PDF

+📌 How to Use This Repository
+You can:
+View the poster for a quick idea
+Read the preprint for detailed research
+Explore CAD views for design geometry
+Review CFD results for aerodynamic data
+Check experimental photos for real prototype work

+📫 Contact

+Ansh Pangoria
-Agra, India
+📍 Agra, India
+📧 anshpangoria92748@gmail.com

+⭐ If you found this project interesting, consider starring the repository!